 My heartfelt appreciation therefore to all those who participated in what is now “our” project, rather than “my” project.
 Our children’s children will thank us.

 The result of this research is shown below and divided into several sections.
 Each clickable section has a list giving the building number and street address, the organization using it and the names of the occupants, along with the appropriate reference map.
 As can be easily seen, this is a geography-based reference, where the building number is the basic starting point to look up names.
-It is my intention if possible to some day redo it all but using family names as the search criteria.

 Several comments before looking at the lists and maps: